Oulu-IMEDS/DeepKnee/README.md

 2. Use the script `Dataset/crop_rois_your_dataset.py` to create the 16bit png files of left and right knees.
 Please note: the left knee will be flipped to match the right one.
 The script needs to be executed within the created environment @ the stage 0.
+3. Run `git lfs install && git lfs pull` to fetch the pre-trained models.
-3. Use the script `inference_own/predict.py` to produce the file with gradings
+4. Use the script `inference_own/predict.py` to produce the file with gradings

 ## License

-This code is freely available only for research purpuses.
+This code is freely available only for research purposes.

 ## How to cite